 And being able to mess around with the tools you’re given can be pretty liberating.
-Especially the zipline in Just Cause 3 provides ample opportunities to make the game’s physics engine to have a momentary breakdown, which almost always makes for some really amusing turns of events.
+Especially the zipline in Just Cause 3 provides ample opportunities to make the game’s physics engine have a momentary breakdown, which almost always makes for some really amusing turns of events.

-Just Cause doesn’t take itself too seriously, which makes it even easier to have a more or less good-natured fun with it.
+Just Cause doesn’t take itself too seriously, which makes it even easier to have more or less good-natured fun with it.
 Which always works great against anger.

 Another thing that makes Magicka a great fit for letting off some steam is that it is a riot.
-The world and characters are so silly that it’s hard not to at leat chuckle.
+The world and characters are so silly that it’s hard not to at least chuckle.
 Especially when you are well aware of fantasy tropes, which Magicka endlessly mocks.

 And goblins blow up in a very satisfying way.

 While destruction is fun, many people find greater satisfaction in creating things and helping them grow.
-It’s likely many will scoff at this, and for them we have a couple more entries here on this list, but playing as someone useful to the community isn’t something games allow us to do.
+It’s likely many will scoff at this, and for them, we have a couple more entries here on this list, but playing as someone useful to the community isn’t something games allow us to do.
 Doing some honest work turns out to be calming even in a video game form, and without having to hack your way through the entire region’s population of goblins.

-Most of the time in Dynasty Warriors you are fighting extras, dying by the dozens as soon as you start going about your favourite attack routine.
+Most of the time in Dynasty Warriors you are fighting extras, dying by the dozens as soon as you start going about your favorite attack routine.
 Which is fine, because during a single battle you are likely to have a killcount going hard into quadruple digits.
 Characters of DW are like Doomguy of the ancient world, nearly invulnerable, except to other heroes.

 It’s a great way to unwind.
-And if you are an enthusiast of anime, the same developer has made a couple spin-offs based on some anime series, most prominently One Piece and Berserk.
+And if you are an enthusiast of anime, the same developer has made a couple of spin-offs based on some anime series, most prominently One Piece and Berserk.